nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a customer
+### Deleting a delivery task

-1. Deleting a customer while all customers are being shown
+1. Deleting a delivery task

-   1. Prerequisites: List all customers using the `list` command.
-Multiple customers in the list.
+   1. Prerequisites: TimeforWheels sample data is loaded in the app.
+List all delivery task using the `list` command.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First delivery task is deleted from the list.
+Details of the deleted task shown in the status message.

    1. Test case: `delete 0`<br>
-      Expected: No customer is deleted.
+      Expected: No delivery task is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+### Editing a delivery task

+1. Editing a delivery task in the delivery list

+   1. Prerequisites: TimeforWheels sample data is loaded in the app.
+List all delivery task using the `list` command.

+   1. Test case: `edit 1 n/Jacob`<br>
+      Expected: Name for the First delivery task is changed from Alex Yeoh to Jacob.
+Details of the edited task shown in the status message.

+   1. Test case: `edit 1 p/87348970 e/jacob@example.com a/Blk 30 Bukit Batok 29 #05-40 `<br>
+         Expected: Phone, Email, Address of the first delivery task is changed to 87348970, jacob@example.com and Blk 30 Bukit Batok 29 #05-40 respectively.

+   1. Test case: `edit 0 n/John`<br>
+      Expected: No delivery task is edited.
+Error message shown in the status message.

+   1. Test case: `edit 2 d/2021-13-05`<br>
+      Expected: No delivery task is edited.
+Error message indicating that Dates should be of the format YYYY-MM-DD is shown

+   1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.